- Home

 We aim to create a rich and stimulating environment where children are immersed in high-quality literature from a wide range of genres, cultures, and traditions.
 Through carefully chosen texts and engaging teaching strategies, we provide children with the tools to decode, comprehend, and interpret written language, equipping them with the ability to read for both purpose and pleasure.

 Our approach emphasises the systematic teaching of phonics as the foundation for early reading skills, ensuring every child is supported to achieve fluency.
-We use the Little Wandle phonics scheme and children start learning phonics from their very first week at school.
+We use the Little Wandle Lettes and Sounds Revised phonics scheme, and children start learning phonics from their very first week at school.
 Alongside this, we foster a love of reading by sharing captivating stories, poems, and non-fiction that spark imagination, curiosity, and enjoyment.
 We encourage children to explore books independently and through shared experiences, nurturing their confidence and inspiring them to see themselves as readers.

 We recognise that reading unlocks access to all areas of the curriculum, empowering children to acquire knowledge, think critically, and develop a broader understanding of the world.
 Our reading curriculum also prioritizes fostering a deep connection with texts, encouraging children to empathise with characters, make links, explore different perspectives, as well as developing their vocabulary and language skills.